Anderson Lucoqui

+Club career

 In May 2021, he declined an extension offer for his contract with Arminia Bielefeld and signed a deal with 1.
 FSV Mainz 05.

+On 25 July 2023, Lucoqui signed a one-year contract with Hertha BSC in 2.
+Bundesliga.

+On 1 February 2024, Lucoqui moved to Eintracht Braunschweig and signed a contract until 30 June 2025.

+On 3 February 2025, Lucoqui joined 1860 Munich in 3.
+Liga.

+On 1 September 2025, Lucoqui joined FC Energie Cottbus.

 International career

 Lucoqui was born in Zweibrücken, Germany and is of Angolan descent.
 He was raised in Leverkusen and has been a youth international for Germany.

-On 22 September 2020, Lucoqui was called-up by the senior Angola national football team.
+On 22 September 2020, Lucoqui was called up by the senior Angola national football team.
 He made his debut on 13 October 2020 as a 78th minute substitution during a friendly match against Mozambique.